shankarm08/SGKBT-/PRIVACY_POLICY.md

 This is an open source Android app developed by Shankar.

-I am not collecting user data here in our application we are just using for the blood donors
+I am not collecting user data here in my application we are just using for the blood donors

+Above 18 years of age can use my application since it is desinged for blood donors